jahdiel/SimpleNeuralNetwork/README.md

 # SimpleNeuralNetwork
-A simple feed forward neural network written in Python.
+A simple feed forward neural network written in Python for handwritten number estimation.

+Uses OpenCV3.2 which enables to draw a number from 0 ..
+9
+in order for the Neural Network to predict which handwritten written number it is.

 ![drawNumber](media/SimpleNeuralNetwork_01.png)
 **Drawed number for the Neural Network.**